 Do I Need to Find Out About Diabetes?

-This diabetes poster encourages readers to find out more about diabetes and whether they are at risk of having diabetes.
-It provides information for prisoners, their families and Corrections staff about diabetes, including who is most at risk and possible symptoms.
+This diabetes leaflet encourages readers to find out more about diabetes and whether they are at risk of having diabetes.
+It provides information for prisoners, their families and Corrections staff about diabetes, including who is most at risk, possible symptoms, and the treatment of diabetes.

 The full resource: